ramon-tomas-c/AzureServiceBus-Client-Library/README.md

 # AzureServiceBus Client Library
-The solution contains an Azure ServiceBus Client library which supports Sas token managing and an API to provide authorization in ServiceBus
+The solution contains an Azure ServiceBus Client library which supports Sas token managing and an API to provide custom authorization in ServiceBus

 # ServiceBus Client